o3de/o3de.org/content/docs/user-guide/gems/reference/aws/aws-core/getting-started.md

 You should now be able to utilize AWS functions in Lua script, Script Canvas, or C++ to communicate with your AWS resources.
 See [Scripting with AWS Core](./scripting/) for scripting examples.

-## Prevent calls to AWS EC2 Instance Metadate Service
+## Prevent calls to Amazon EC2 Instance Metadate Service

-The Gem uses uses the [AWS C++ SDK](https://github.com/aws/aws-sdk-cpp) to call AWS resources.
-Its recommended that you turn off the [AWS_EC2_METADATA_DISABLED](https://github.com/aws/aws-sdk-cpp/blob/main/aws-cpp-sdk-core/source/client/ClientConfiguration.cpp#L104) environment variable.
+The Gem uses the [AWS C++ SDK](https://github.com/aws/aws-sdk-cpp) to call AWS resources.
+Its recommended that you turn off the [AWS_EC2_METADATA_DISABLED](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html) environment variable.
-This will prevent SDK resources attempting to contact the AWS EC2 Instance Metadate Service (IMDS), which may occur to retrieve configuration, region and credential information.
+This will prevent SDK resources from attempting to contact the Amazon EC2 Instance Metadate Service (IMDS), which may occur to retrieve configuration, region and credential information.

-Requests to AWS EC2 IMDS will fail on non EC2 compute leading to delays and wasted network resources.
+Requests to Amazon EC2 IMDS will fail on non Amazon EC2 compute leading to delays and wasted network resources.

 ```
 # macOS / Linux